Centennial Park

 In the 1950s, there was a transition from classical architecture to a decidedly more modern feel within park structural design.
 The Croquet/Event Shelter was added in 1958 and the Croquet Clubhouse in 1963 under this guise.
 Representing of advances in technology, Locomotive 576 and the F-86 Aircraft Monument were also added to the park around this time period.
 They have since been removed to return the park's focus to green space and cultural programs.

 Uncomfortable truths exist in the history of the Centennial Park, including the inequitable segregation that prevented Nashville’s Black community from accessing this public land for decades.
 In 1961, two young African-American men, the Hon.
-Howard Gentry and the late civil rights activist Kwame Lillard, decided to go swimming in the municipal pool located in Centennial Park, one that was reserved by Jim Crow for whites only.
-Days later, the city closed all its public pools and left them shut for three years.
-Centennial Park’s pool was later filled with cement and later became the Centennial Arts Center.
+Howard Gentry and the late civil rights activist Kwame Lillard, decided to go swimming in the municipal pool located in Centennial Park, which was restricted under the Jim Crow laws of the era for whites only.
+Days later, the city closed all its public pools and left them shuttered for three years.
+Centennial Park’s pool was later filled with cement and the building is now repurposed as the Centennial Arts Center.
 Centennial Park Conservancy explored the injustice of the park’s past at a 2018 symposium “Wade In These Waters.”
 Centennial Park was integrated in the mid-1960s and has since become a public space where all Nashville residents and visitors can congregate and connect.

 The Nashville Parthenon